JaredVDL/biol550/README.md

 # The Patterns of Evolution: A Phylogenetic Analysis of Fur Pattern Evolution in Panthera

-Jared Van Der Loo
+Jared Van Der Loo,
-Dr. Oscar Vargas
+Dr. Oscar Vargas,
-BIOL 550: Phylogenetic Systematics
+BIOL 550: Phylogenetic Systematics,
 May 7th, 2024

 ## Introduction: